-'''

 D 24592 The next section of code does something really important.

-'''

-If the mid-block comment consists of two or more paragraphs, each one should be declared with a separate D directive:
+If the mid-block comment consists of two or more paragraphs, declare each one with a separate D directive:

 '''

 D 24592 This is the first paragraph of the mid-block comment.
 D 24592 This is the second paragraph of the mid-block comment.

 '''